 – Michael Faraday, on being asked about the afterlife

 His religious beliefs may have been a reason why he refused the British government’s request that he develop chemical weapons for the Crimean war.
+He served as deacon and elder in the Sandemanian Church.
+Faraday married Sarah Barnard, who he met through his church, on 12 June 1821.
+They had no children.

 Michael Faraday, Father of Electronics